About Cairns Business Women’s Club

 CBWC Constitutional Objectives

-- To honour and recognize the Association's founding objectives which were to promote a united forum of women working together for greater acceptance and recognition for women in the business community, whether in private enterprise or public service.
+- To honour and recognise the Association’s founding objectives which were to promote a united forum of women working together for greater acceptance and recognition for women in the business community, whether in private enterprise or public service.

 - To offer mutual support, inspiration, networking, professional development and assistance to members.